KAUST-Academy/cnhi2025/README.md

-# CWM: Introduction to ML and AI with Python
+# CNHI Training Program: Introduction to ML and AI with Python
-Website for CWM on Introduction to Machine Learning and Artificial Intelligence for Python
+Website for CNHI Employees on Introduction to Python